Zeighnab/Jenkins_Build_Triggers/solution.md

 ## Post Job Trigger
 This means triggering a job after the completion of another.

-1. Create a new job, and select `Build after other projects`, in the job configuration.
+1. Create a new job, and select `Build after other projects are built`, in the job configuration.
 Chose the other project

 ![](./img/12.png)